jss367/jss367.github.io/_posts/2017-03-22-my-favorite-things-about-jupyter-notebooks.md

 # Shell Commands

 You can also use shell commands inside Jupyter Notebooks.

+## Built-in

 Some are built-in so you can type them directly, such as `ls` or `pwd`.

 ```python